srizonsansar/ipf-developers/README.md

 - Slider : Slick Slider
 - jQuery Custom coded
 - Hover effects on desktop only
-- Site flow Mobile First and Tab, Desktop
+- Site flow Mobile First, Tab and Desktop

 ## Need Help
-- Missing Font

-## Explanations and Need Feedback
+- I got the font but I am not sure its working or not

+## Menu
+- Mobile menu is done and its up to three level
+- Menu Structure or Class is
+    - level 1 menu
+    - level 2 menu
+    - level 3 menu
+- On click we need to define data-menu and other fields with data-*
+- Developer and can find out where to add class and what value to be added at data-*